klaytn/klaytn-docs/docs/node/service-chain/getting-started/value-transfer.md

 ## KIP-7 Token Transfer via ERC-20 Interface (two-step) <a id="kip-7-token-transfer-via-erc-20-interface-two-step"></a>
 KIP-7 is a compatible token standard with ERC20.
 We can call `requestERC20Transfer()` function to a KIP-7 token contract to transfer KIP-7 Tokens between a parent chain and a child chain.
 In the case of sending KIP-7 tokens via ERC-20 interface, we call the `approve()` function to allow the bridge to send the tokens on behalf of the transaction sender.
 Then call the `requestERC20Transfer()` function.
-The below command is an example of sending KIP-7 tokens using the ERC-20 interface with `requestERC20Transfer()`.
+The below command deploys the bridge contract and a KIP-7 contract.
+Then it registers and subscribes the bridge contract.
 ```
 $ node kip7-deploy.js
 > ------------------------- kip7-deploy START -------------------------